 1998 and 2010 World Mouments Watch

-Herat Old City was placed on the Watch in 1998, at a time when a group of international nonprofit groups had joined together with the goal of creating a long-term plan for responsible development and preservation at Herat.
-WMF was eager to support this effort, but the project could not be mobilized effectively at the time.
+The Old City of Herat was placed on the World Monuments Watch in 1998, a group of international nonprofit groups joined together to create a long-term plan for responsible development and preservation at Herat, but the project could not be mobilized effectively at the time.
 More recently, the Aga Khan Trust for Culture has led a new campaign to curb insensitive construction and demolition of significant structures in Herat.
-The Aga Khan Trust for Culture has developed plans for several historic districts in Afghanistan and has mapped the historic buildings in the city and is working with government agencies, such as the Department of Culture and the Department of Urban Development, to preserve them.
+The Trust developed plans for several historic districts in Afghanistan and mapped the historic buildings in the city, working with government agencies, including the Department of Culture and the Department of Urban Development, to preserve them.
 The Aga Khan Trust for Culture aims to implement pilot conservation projects and expand from those to stabilize and maintain the city.